drimpossible/ACM/README.md

 python scrape_flickr.py
 ```

 * You can download the YFCC100M preprocessed metadata and images by following [this link]() directly.
-To reproduce this, please contact <zhipeng.cai>.
+To reproduce this, follow the instructions below.

 ## Usage